mohamadektelat/Super-Mario-bros/README.txt

  CMakeLists :
-	we have 3 CMake files ;
+	I have 3 CMake files ;
 	1- contains all .h files
 	2- contains all .cpp files
 	3- the main CMake